Thom52/apollo-11-mission/README.md

 **The Footer**

-  - The footer section includes links to the Apollo 11 NASA homepage as well as to all of NASA's social networks.
+  - The footer section includes links to the Apollo 11 NASA homepage, as well as to all of NASA's social networks.
-  - The footer is valuable to the user as it allows them to continue their learning into Apollo 11, as well as a chance to join communities that share the same interest as them.
+  - The footer is valuable to the user as it allows them to continue their learning of the Apollo 11 mission, as well as a chance to join communities that share the same interest as them.

   <details><summary>Footer Screenshot</summary>